-Portions of the Definitive Proxy Statement for the 2021 Annual Meeting of Stockholders
+Portions of the Definitive Proxy Statement for the 2022 Annual Meeting of Stockholders are incorporated by reference into Part III of this report.

-ANNUAL REPORT ON FORM 10-K For the Fiscal Year Ended December 31, 2020
+COMSTOCK RESOURCES, INC. ANNUAL REPORT ON FORM 10-K

+For the Fiscal Year Ended December 31, 2021